Visit the Montreal Families' Camp Fair

 Parents can learn about camps that specialize in a particular sport, such as horseback riding, tennis or soccer, and others that have a multitude of activities throughout each day of the week.

-We hope you can make it to our fun and informative event.
-There is FREE parking available at the back of the hotel.
+Free parking is available at the back of the hotel.
 And make sure to bring the kids along to get them pumped about their upcoming summer adventure.
 There will be clowns making balloons.

 Here are some questions you might consider asking the camping staff:

 - What is the camp’s philosophy or mission?